einars/aoc-2022/README.md

-# aoc-2022
+# advent-of-code

 Go away, here will be my Clojure solutions for this year's Advent of Code - 2022

+(and, as this year seems to be quite easy, probably some other years).

-You probably don't need them.
+You don't need this repo.
 Solve the problems yourself!

 ...but if you still do, you can find the code under src/aoc\_2022 and solve the problems with:

+  lein run 2022/6

   lein run

 and run the tests with

+  lein test 2022/6
   lein test